In order to close sales, you need to be serious about following up with your prospects.

 The good news is that, in most cases, you can confidently follow-up every three to four days without making your prospect feel overwhelmed.

 The even better news?
 Technology makes following up easier than ever.
-You can write, format, and schedule follow-up emails in advance using a CRM like Propeller, so none of your opportunities slip through the cracks.
+You can write, format, and schedule follow-up emails in advance using automatic email follow-up software like Propeller’s, so none of your opportunities slip through the cracks.

 10 Sales Follow-Up Email Templates You Can Steal